 This is a Spanish expression that my grandmother used to say.
 The loose translation is “claim your place in this life!”
 But it's the message, the meaning of these words that matters.
 Old-school Hip-Hop culture coined the term TURFing, which was an acronym for Taking Up Room on the Floor.
 You’ll likely also recognize Work it, own it! and more recently Do You, boo!
 All of these are expressions from vastly different cultures, languages and generations, yet all have the same very important message: stand your ground, proudly be yourself, exactly as you are, no apologies!

-Humans, and particularly women, are vessels of full-range-emotion.
+Humans are vessels of full-range-emotion.
 We are joyful, sad, angry, afraid, powerful, insecure, compassionate, impatient, strong… and this is just the tip of the iceberg.
 We have the capacity to experience this wide range of emotions, and we can experience many at once.
 It's a blessing to be able to feel so many emotions, to have the experience of such a diverse mixture of traits and feelings.
 So, here’s the question: Why do people get judged as “weak" or "crazy" or "too emotional" for simply feeling these various feelings?
 Fear, joy, power, compassion, impatience, strength and more -- all are critical pieces of our complex puzzle, and without any one of these gems, the puzzle would be incomplete!